 Shops throughout Belgium reopened on 11 May.
 Access to shops is limited to a maximum of one customer per 10m² of retail space.
-From 29 July, the requirement to shop alone has been reintroduced, and you must not spend more than 30 minutes in any one store.
+Shopping is allowed with one other person maximum and the 30-minute time limit per store has been lifted.

 Businesses that involve close physical contact with each customer - for example beauty salons, hairdressers and tattoo parlours - were allowed to reopen on 18 May, by appointment only and with the wearing of masks compulsory.
 Hairdressers have seen their revenue return to more than 75% of pre-coronavirus levels, according to turnover data collected by payroll provider SD Worx.
 Takings were about 60% of the norm in the first week of reopening, from 18 May, rising to 74% in the following week.
 From 29 July, hairdressers and beauty salons will be required to keep a record of customers' contact details for 14 days, to facilitate the coronavirus contact tracing efforts.